 Prior to setting the budget a number of medium-term financial plan scenarios had been tested and these continued to be revised until the budget was agreed.
-These helped the Commissioner to take the decision to increase Council Tax by the maximum amount allowed without invoking a referendum, this equated to $\pounds 15$ for Bedfordshire.
+These helped the Commissioner to take the decision to increase Council Tax by the maximum amount expected to be allowed, this equated to £10 for a band D household.
+This combined with the collection fund surplus of £0.756M and the increase in main police grant, provides for an overall funding increase of £8.632M.